10 Steps to Successfully Promote your Tourism Event on Social Media

 If your event requires people to purchase tickets before the event, consider an eCommerce solution such as Eventbrite, which can then allow your website visitors or on social media communities to easily purchase tickets.

-Bonus tip: Remember to set up your event listing on the Australian Tourism Data Warehouse for coverage on your local Destination Websites.
+Also important: Remember to set up your event listing on the Australian Tourism Data Warehouse for coverage on your local Destination Websites and marketing activities.

 5. Design CORRECT Social Media Sized Images